-Applicants for the Dickinson-Carlisle Scholarship must apply using the Common Application and complete the application process by January 15.
+Applicants for the Dickinson-Carlisle Scholarship must apply using the Common Application and complete the application by the January 15 Regular Decision deadline.
+Students applying in Early Decision may find that their applications for admission are deferred to the Regular Decision round to align with scholarship selection, however, this will not impact the students' chances for admission.
 The application fee will be waived for Dickinson-Carlisle Scholarship applicants.
 Additional requirements:

 - Response to the Dickinson-Carlisle essay prompt: Dickinson prepares engaged citizens and the leaders of tomorrow.
 What does “engaged citizenship” mean to you?
 Please share a time when you have engaged in service or leadership in the community (school, church, local or other community).
 What contribution(s) do you believe you made, and why that was a valuable experience?
 How will you hope to continue to serve others during your college years at Dickinson?
 (500-750 words)

-The Dickinson-Carlisle Scholarship Committee will include the college president, vice president for enrollment management, one representative from the faculty or administration of Carlisle High School and two representatives of community-based organizations in Carlisle and/or Cumberland County.
+The Dickinson-Carlisle Scholarship Committee will include the vice president for enrollment/dean of admissions, one member of the Dickinson faculty, one representative from the faculty or administration of Carlisle High School and two representatives of the community of Carlisle.

-The committee will select one awardee and three alternates.
-The awardee and alternates will be notified of their selection by late March.
+The committee will recommend to the president one awardee and one alternate.
+The awardee and alternate will be notified of their selection by mid-March.
 Response by the awardee to the Dickinson-Carlisle Scholarship offer will be due by May 1.
-Alternates will be notified as soon as the awardee has responded to the offer, no later than May 15.
+The alternate will be notified as soon as the awardee has responded to the offer, no later than May 15.